coil-kt/coil/README.md

 An image loading library for Android backed by Kotlin Coroutines.
 Coil is:

-- **Fast**: Coil performs a number of optimizations including memory and disk caching, downsampling the image in memory, re-using bitmaps, automatically pausing/cancelling requests, and more.
+- **Fast**: Coil performs a number of optimizations including memory and disk caching, downsampling the image in memory, automatically pausing/cancelling requests, and more.
 - **Lightweight**: Coil adds ~2000 methods to your APK (for apps that already use OkHttp and Coroutines), which is comparable to Picasso and significantly less than Glide and Fresco.
 - **Easy to use**: Coil's API leverages Kotlin's language features for simplicity and minimal boilerplate.
 - **Modern**: Coil is Kotlin-first and uses modern libraries including Coroutines, OkHttp, Okio, and AndroidX Lifecycles.